 ‘Some mobile providers already let you use your UK allowance of calls, texts and data overseas, and they may continue to offer such deals after Brexit.’

 Find out more: Brexit and mobile roaming – more info from our Tech Daily blog

 Will UK working hours go up?

-Louise Wilkinson, team manager at Which?
-Legal, says: 'Working hours are governed by the terms of the employment contract and any changes to legislation due to leaving the EU are unlikely to affect existing contract terms.
+Louise Wilkinson, from Which?
+Legal, says: ‘Working hours are governed by the terms of the employment contract and any changes to legislation due to leaving the EU are unlikely to affect existing contract terms.

 What rights do I have if I’m made redundant?

-‘Most of the laws that relate to redundancy do not come from Europe, but from home-grown legislation and case law.
+Louise says: ‘Most of the laws that relate to redundancy don’t come from Europe, but from home-grown legislation and case law.
 Therefore leaving the EU is unlikely to affect redundancy law.’